Alerts

 • Untreated or severe lichen planus sometimes produces scarring.
 When the vagina is involved, the vaginal walls can scar together so that intercourse is no longer possible.

 • Lichen sclerosus is a skin disease that occurs most often on the vulva.
-While its exact cause is unknown, many physicians believe it occurs when the immune system becomes overactive and attacks the skin.
+This autoimmune condition occurs when the immune system becomes overactive and attacks the skin.

 • Skin affected by lichen sclerosus is usually white, and sometimes there is a fine, crinkled texture.